MA Future DesignPlease note that this programme starts in September only

 Versant language exam - score equivalent to 6.0 IELTS, administered at Prague College or elsewhere in the world

 If the applicant has completed a Bachelor's degree programme entirely in English this requirement may not apply

 3. Letter of motivation (500 words) describing career and personal motivation.
 This letter should also include a research proposal.

 4. Professional and academic references

 5. Curriculum Vitae and Portfolio

 6. Final Interview – a formal discussion with the applicant and final stage of the application process.
 Applicants will be invited to show a portfolio of creative and written work, giving a clear sense of ability, digital skills and drive to engage in future-centred design activity.
-If unable to attend interview due to distance, employment commitments etc. then a digital portfolio can be submitted and e-mail correspondence with the Programme Leader or Admissions Tutor, together with a Skype Interview, will ascertain suitability for study of the subject and at Master's level.
+If unable to attend an interview in person due to distance, employment commitments etc. then a digital portfolio can be submitted and toegther with an interview conducted online, will ascertain suitability for study of the subject and at Master's level.